 You can read our docs to learn more about metadata.

 If you need to change a subscriber's address, you can go into the Notes screen for that subscriber and tap their address to change it.
-To learn more, watch this video.

 To embed your subscription widget in Medium, all you need to do is post your newsletter's URL in Medium.
 It should automatically embed, thanks to the powers of oEmbed.